 With monthly discount, a processor tallies all charges for a month and deducts fees in one lump sum at the beginning of the following month.

-Under such an arrangement, the processor pays interchange fees throughout the month on behalf of the business in what amounts to a micro loan of sorts.
-This is because interchange fees are paid by a business's processing bank (acquirer) to a cardholder's issuing bank when a transaction is settled.
+The processor pays interchange fees throughout the month on behalf of the business in what amounts to a micro loan of sorts.
+This is because a business’ processing bank (acquirer) pays interchange fees to a cardholder’s issuing bank when settling the transaction.

 By fronting the money to pay interchange fees, the processor makes it possible for your business to receive gross deposits from sales throughout the month.